-Preferences - Appearance
+Settings - Appearance

 Theme - Click to specify the appearance you prefer for Eagle's windows and on-screen presentation.
 This theme will be used consistently throughout the application.
-Select System to use the system-wide appearance indicated in System Preferences - Light (standard Aqua appearance) or Dark.
+Select System to use the system-wide appearance indicated in System Settings - Light (standard Aqua appearance) or Dark.
 Select Light or Dark to use an appearance in Eagle regardless of the system setting.

-System-wide Dark Mode was first available on macOS 10.14 Mojave.
+System-wide Dark Mode requires macOS 10.14 Mojave or later.

-Preferences - Appearance (Dark Mode)
+Settings - Appearance (Dark Mode)

-Tips - Control the display of help tips (commonly called Tool Tips) within the application with this slider.
-"Training" means extra descriptive text while learning how to use Mulligan's Eagle.
-"None" suppresses tips except in certain special uses.
+Tips - Control the display of help tips (commonly called Tool Tips) within the application with this slider. "training" means extra descriptive text while learning how to use Mulligan's Eagle. "none" suppresses tips except in certain special uses.